 Ah yes, CSS.
 Hardly a week passes without it being the topic of a heated online discussion.
-It’s too hard.
-It’s too simple.
-It’s unpredictable.
-It’s outdated.
+It's too hard.
+It's too simple.
+It's unpredictable.
+It's not a real programming language.
 Peter Griffin struggles with blinds dot gif.

 I don’t know why CSS sparks so many different emotions in developers, but I have a hunch as to why it can sometimes seem illogical or frustrating: You need a certain mindset to write good CSS.

 Now, you probably need a mindset for coding in general, but the declarative nature of CSS makes it particularly difficult to grasp, especially if you think about it in terms of a “traditional” programming language.

 Robin Rendle makes a very good point in this CSS-Tricks Newsletter where he finds that CSS lives somewhere between rigid, logical systems like Math and flexible, adaptive systems like natural languages: